-Statement ■ The Conscious Factory" is a project focus on Sustainable fashion, which is reacting to climate change issues.
+The Conscious Factory" is a project focused on Sustainable fashion, which is reacting to climate change issues.
 A slower manufacturing process means more responsible consumption and production, while customers are educated on conscious shopping and manufacturers transformed their business model into a decent work and economic development.
 Consumers are the key to take part in the change of the fashion industry.
-This project aims to raise awareness of poor labour conditions among the garment workers, but also to educate the public on the importance of being a conscious consumer could protect the workers from exploitation by the manufacturers, improving quality of lives in manufacturing countries, reducing resources waste and improve customers well-being.
-By reusing most of the fixtures and generate clean energy and resources on site, it is enhancing the sustainable goals.
-Construction and surface materials are made with clean energy, natural resources, humane labour, which has protected different species and the environment.
+This project aims to raise awareness of poor labour conditions among the garment workers, but also to educate the public on the importance of being a conscious consumer.
+It also aims to protect the workers from exploitation by the manufacturers, improve quality of lives in manufacturing countries, reduce resources waste and improve customers well-being.
+To attain sustainable targets, this project will reuse most of the fixtures and use energy generated from sustainable resources on site.
+Construction and surface materials are main using renewable energy, natural resources, ethical labour to be socially and environmentally sustainable.